OpenBB-finance/OpenBB/website/content/sdk/data-available/portfolio/po.md

 ---
 title: Portfolio Optimization
-description: This page provides comprehensive instructions on Portfolio Optimization, ranging from mean-variance optimization to risk parity models and hierarchical clustering models.
+description: "This page provides comprehensive instructions on Portfolio Optimization," ranging from mean-variance optimization to risk parity models and hierarchical clustering models.
 Detailed Python script examples are provided to guide the user through the optimization process using methods like Risk Parity, applying Hierarchical Risk